HanineAiss/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 8 : Sets the permession to the file hello as follows : No permission at all to the owner/No permission at all to the group/All permissions to other users
-Task 9 : Sets the mode of the file hello to "rwxr-x-wx" Task 10 : Sets the mode of the file hello the same as olleh’s mode
+Task 9 : Sets the mode of the file hello to "rwxr-x-wx" Task 10 : Sets the mode of the file hello the same as olleh’s mode Task 11 : Adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users